Robots on Mars and Jupiter capture images of comet 3I/ATLAS

 An crater in Mars's northern polar region, captured by the ExoMars Trace Gas Orbiter on 21 August 2019.
 Credit: ESA/Roscosmos/CaSSIS, CC BY-SA 3.0 IGO

-So are we about to get more spectacular images of 3I/ATLAS, like those captured by the Hubble Space Telescope, for example?
+Unfortunately, we were never going to get images of 3I/ATLAS like those captured by the Hubble Space Telescope.

-The cameras on these spacecraft were designed to photograph the surface of Mars from Mars orbit, and won't be able to pick out much detail on such a relatively small comet 30 million km away.
+The cameras on these spacecraft were designed to photograph the surface of Mars from Mars orbit, and aren't able to pick out much detail on such a relatively small comet 30 million km away.

 Frost on the edge of a Mars crater is seen in blue in this image captured by the Mars Reconnaissance Orbiter.
 The NASA orbiter will also be pointing its camera at 3I/ATLAS.
 Credit: NASA/JPL-Caltech/University of Arizona